We find the 10 best options, so you can make informed decisions on tons of products and services.

 If you’re looking for an app that’s easy to use while offering something different to get your family to complete tasks, you’ll definitely enjoy Habatica.
 With the tag line, “gamified task manager,” this app cleverly turns your life and daily tasks into a game.
 After inputting your habits, daily goals and tasks, you create an avatar, which then grows and can access new features depending on the amount of tasks you check off of your list.
 Perfect for the family with a competitive streak.

-As always, price is a big one when it comes to list-making apps.
+As always, price is a big one when it comes to the best planner apps.
 Many apps either cost up front, or require in-app purchases, which can get to be a lot of money when the whole family is using it.
 Common pricing models used are a one-time download fee, and then a monthly subscription fee; or, a free download but with extremely limited features that require you to pay for in-app purchases for add-ons.

 Wunderlist, for example, offers a free first time download, while knowing that its users will most likely want more features, which it offers through in-app purchases.
 On the other hand, you have Things, that has a fairly high price tag upfront at $9.99, but it offers all of the features you could possibly want, for one single non-recurring payment.
 There are several options when it comes to prices and features, and the choice is most commonly made by choosing the key features you need and seeing which apps, if any, offer it for the best price.

 Tasks and Notifications

 You’ll want to assign tasks or chores to others, whether they be coworkers, friends, or family members.
 While you want them to know about the task and complete it, you don’t want to be overly aggressive or “in their face.”
 As a segment, organizer apps make it very easy to assign tasks.